A Guide To NFL Suspensions – what's the deal on Marijuana!

 The Patriots reportedly under-inflated game balls so that they were easier to throw and catch in the cold conditions in Foxborough, Mass.

-The league found the Patriots guilty and suspended Brady for four games, fined the team $1 million, and took away two draft picks from the team.
+suspended Brady for four games, fined the team $1 million, and took away two draft picks from the team.

 So far this season, there have been 34 player suspensions.
 Most are due to violations of the league’s substance abuse policy.